GM In-Depth

 of GM embryos and human/animal hybrid embryos, and their website has

-introductory information and links relevant to the Bill.
-The Human Fertilisation & Embryology Authority (HFEA) now seems likely to be axed in the October 2010 cutbacks.
+introductory information and links relevant to the Act.
+The Human Fertilisation & Embryology Authority (HFEA) narrowly avoided being axed in 2010.

 - Why clone humans?